hemanth/node-prepend-file/readme.md

 # prepend-file [![Build Status](https://travis-ci.org/hemanth/node-prepend-file.svg?branch=master)](https://travis-ci.org/hemanth/node-prepend-file)

->Prepend data to a file.
+> Prepend data to a file, creating the file if it not yet exists.

 ## Install